veredbendor/life-spiral-bio/README.md

 A biography journey application that helps users capture and preserve their life stories through a guided, step-by-step process.

+## Current Stage: Concept MVP

+**Voice-to-Story**: Record a memory, get a written biography snippet.

+Users record a short audio/video clip sharing a life moment.
+The app transcribes the recording and uses AI to transform it into polished narrative prose - preserving the storyteller's voice while crafting it into a biography snippet.

+See [docs/CONCEPT.md](docs/CONCEPT.md) for full details and [docs/ARCHITECTURE.md](docs/ARCHITECTURE.md) for software design.

 ## Tech Stack

 - **Frontend**: Next.js 16, React 19, Tailwind CSS, shadcn/ui